A Gift of Will: It’s How Our Kids Keep Going

 We won’t always be able to change or fix things for our kids.
 It’s a tough world, and they are going to go through tough times.
 But for those we love, we can give them happy moments.
 We can spend time, and inside jokes, and movies with them.
 We can share adventures with them.
 We can smile at them.
 We can hold them.
 We can tell them how much we love them.
 These happy moments have the potential to turn into happy memories, or collectively a feeling of loving encouragement they carry inside them wherever they go, and in the face of whatever life throws their way.

 It’s unfair when someone doesn’t receive the support and opportunities they deserve growing up, as is the case with my friend.
-But there can be an end in sight to making things better.
+But there can be an end in sight to the suffering – and to making things better.
 Resilience is something each of us has the power to help another person build, at any stage of life.
 We can’t do the work for them.
 We can’t control their emotions along the way.
 But we can help to will their way.

 Share on Social Media